Exact Solutions and Constraints on the Dark Energy Model in FRW Universe: Reconstruction of Scalar Field Potential Energy

 where $V_0 = V(a = a_0 = 1)$ as earlier.
 It is evident from Eqn.~\ref{V1} that given any general form of $\omega_\phi$ an analytical expression of scalar field potential energy density can be obtained as long as the first and second integrands in the exponent of this equation are integrable.
 The second integral in the exponent can further be carried out analytically.
 Performing integration by parts on the first integrand, and after some algebra as in Appendix we find,

 It is interesting to note from Eqn.~\ref{V2} that apart from the scale factor dependence through $\omega_\phi$ induced by the first term $\bigl[(1-\omega_\phi(1))/(1-\omega_\phi(a))\bigr]^{1/2}$, $V(a)$ is determined by the product of one power law and another exponential function in $a$.
 As a simple application of Eqn.~\ref{V2} if we assume $\omega_\phi = -1$ for all $a$, the exponential function on $a$ becomes unity and since $d\omega_\phi/da =0$, the integral in the exponent disappear as well, implying $V = V_0$, a constant.
 In this case, $\dot \phi^2 = 0$ by using Eqn.~\ref{phid2}, as expected.
 Therefore, starting from $\omega_{\phi} = -1$ we reproduce the well known case of a cosmological constant by using the general solution of $V(a)$ (Eqn~\ref{V2}) and definition of $\omega_\phi$ (Eqn.~\ref{phid2}).
 If we assume $\omega_\phi(a) =0$ for all $a$, then using Eqn.~\ref{V2} we obtain $V(a) = V_0/a^3 $ and $\dot \phi^2/2 = V(a)$ using Eqn~\ref{omega_phia}, i.e. the kinetic energy of the scalar field traces the potential energy exactly for all $a$.
 In the case, the scalar field behaves like pressure less non relativistic matter.
+One can also reconstruct the scalar field potential from the observed spectral indices for the density perturbation $n_s$ and the tensor to scalar ratio $r$ as seen in~\citep{2016arXiv161106680B}.

 An interesting application of Eqn.~\ref{V1} is to obtain potential energy density for the CPL equation state

 where $ \omega_0$ and $\omega_1$ are constants~\footnote{In fact, the CPL equation of state parameterized by, $ \omega_\phi(z) = \omega_a + \omega_b\frac{z}{1+z}$, where $z$ denotes the redshift.
 Using $1/a = 1+z$ and a some algebra with some redefinition of variables, one can show this is equivalent to Eqn.~\ref{CPL1}}.
 Using Eqn.~\ref{CPL1} in Eqn.~\ref{V2} we obtain,